 Feedback and evaluation provide the most meaningful (if occasionally uncomfortable) opportunities for professional development.
 Students need to receive constructive, timely, and specific feedback on an ongoing basis.
 It is important for the feedback to be both corrective and positive so students can build on what they are doing well and develop in the areas where there are challenges.
 Coaching and mentoring (formal or informal one-on-one intensive relationships, whether long- or short-term) are essential but need to have a specific focus.
 Most students succeed when a single key skill they want to improve, such as writing, oral advocacy, or time management, is identified.
-Mentoring should start where the student is and move him or her along the development continuum to the desired goal.
+Mentoring should start where students are and move them along the development continuum to their desired goal.